TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 Ku(x) = \int_0^x u(y)\mathrm{d}y.
 $$

 We've seen in the example that the inverse problem is ill-posed.
-Consider the regularised least-squares problem
+Consider the regularized least-squares problem

 $$\min_{u} \|Ku - f^\delta\|^2 + \alpha \|u'\|^2,$$

 with $\|\cdot\|$ denoting the $L^2([0,1])$-norm.
-In this exercise we are going to analyse how this type of regularisation addresses the ill-posedness by looking at the variance term.
+In this exercise we are going to analyze how this type of regularization addresses the ill-posedness by looking at the variance term.

-* Show that the corresponding regularised pseudo-inverse is given by
+* Show that the corresponding regularized pseudo-inverse is given by

 $$K_{\alpha}^\dagger = \sum_{k=0}^\infty \frac{\sigma_k \langle u_k, \cdot \rangle}{\sigma_k^2 + \alpha \sigma_k^{-2}} v_k(x),$$